biraj21/gomon/README.md

 - macOS: uses macOS's built-in `kqueue()` and `kevent()` system calls.
 You can read [Apple's docs](https://developer.apple.com/library/archive/documentation/System/Conceptual/ManPages_iPhoneOS/man2/kqueue.2.html) about them.
 - linux: uses linux's `inotify` API.
 You can read [Linux man pages](https://man7.org/linux/man-pages/man7/inotify.7.html) about it.

 This is not a production-ready program.
-It's just a fun project to learn about kqueue and kevent.
+It's just a fun project to learn about filesystem events in Go (macOS and linux).

 ## Usage